 [1] Mark N.K.
 Saunders, Philip Lewis, and Adrian Thornhill.
 Research Methods for Business Students.
 7th ed.
 Hoboken, NJ: Pearson, 2015.

-Ejike is a UX designer with more than seven years of experience.
-He is on a mission to craft experiences that resonate deeply with people, leaving a lasting and positive impact on their lives.
-He is currently working as a UX design consultant at Goldman Sachs.
-Ejike holds a MSc with distinction in Marketing and User Experience.
+With a deep commitment to a user-centered approach to design, Jude is on a mission to craft experiences that resonate deeply with people, leaving a lasting and positive impact on their lives.
+He believes in designing products that not only meet users’ needs but also inspire and delight.
+Jude holds a MSc with distinction in Marketing and User Experience.
 Read More